xtmtd/MMG/README.md

 Vsearch v2.14.2(https://github.com/torognes/vsearch)

-## imulate Illumina sequencing reads

-   art_illumina -ss HSXn -i GENOME.fasta -p -l 150 -f 200 -m 300 -s 30 -na -qs 30 -qs2 30 -o SPECIES.mito.

-## merge all the forward or reverse reads

-   cat *.1.fq | pigz -p $THREADS -c > 1.fq.gz

-   cat *.2.fq | pigz -p $THREADS -c > 2.fq.gz

 ## User manual

-imulate Illumina sequencing reads:
+ ● Imulate Illumina sequencing reads:

     art_illumina -ss HSXn -i GENOME.fasta -p -l 150 -f 200 -m 300 -s 30 -na -qs 30 -qs2 30 -o SPECIES.mito.

-merge all the forward or reverse reads：
+ ● Merge all the forward or reverse reads：

     cat *.1.fq | pigz -p $THREADS -c > 1.fq.gz

     cat *.2.fq | pigz -p $THREADS -c > 2.fq.gz

+ ● Assemble the mitochondrial genomes using MMG.sh:

    Type 'bash MMG.sh'

 Chcek these four notes after the assembly carefully although more details have been described in this script:

    1. Check the file '1-assembly/seeds_vs_mitogenome.txt', which aligned seed sequecnes to the assemblies.
 The identity (the third column) and the seed cover ratio (the fourth column) may be useful for the final determination.

    2. For the species failed to assemble (listed in 1-assembly/round2/list.fail), carefully scan their NOVOPlasty assembly progress in the folder 1-assembly/roundX/ and encourage to assemble them separately by adjusting parameters, such as k-mer values.
 Some 'failed' species may be due to their shorter length (< 10,000 bp, see the file 'list.incomplete'), and you can recover them to the 'correct' ones depending on your aims.

    3. Check the file '2-chimera/possible_chimera.list', which listed the possible chimera sequences.
 Carefully curate them!
 Aligning results '2-chimera/XXX/blast.out' and new assembly results in the same folder may provide some hints.

    4. All assembled sequences are deposited in 1-assembly/novoplasty.fasta.
 Don't forget to delete chimera or replace the incorrect sequences!

 ## Contact